Fusion-Power-Plant-Framework/bluemira/documentation/BLUEPRINT/source/firstwall_shaping.rst

 Provided a plasma equilibrium, the ``FirstWall`` class allows to design a first wall profile and optimise it, in order to reduce the heat flux values within prescribed limits.
-Currently, the first wall profile can be made either for the SN or the DN configuration.
+The first wall profile can be made either for the Single Null (SN) or the Double Null (DN) divertor configuration.

-The procedure is analogous for the SN configuration and the DN configuration.
-For the DN configuration, all reasoning are essentially doubled.
-The reason lies in how the charged particle flow is assumed.

-In the SN, the charged particles can flow from the Outboard Mid-Plane (OMP) towards both Low Field Side (LFS), and High Field Side (HFS).
-Thus, the power coming from the OMP is responsible for the heat flux onto outer and inner wall.
+For SN configurations, the charged particle are predominantly released in the outbard side (low magnetic field driving weak confinement), hence we assume the particle source to be in the Outboard Mid-Plane (OMP).
+The particle are then assumed to travel towards both Low Field Side (LFS), and High Field Side (HFS).

-In the DN, although such scenario would be ideal, there is no charged particle flow between LFS and HFS.
+For an ideal DN configuration, there is no charged particle flow between LFS and HFS.
 Thus the power coming from the OMP is responsible for the heat flux onto the outer wall, and the power coming from the Inboard Mid-Plane (IMP) is responsible for the heat flux onto the inner wall.